Toni Conceição: Coaching career

-Conceição started his managerial career at S.C.
-Braga B, spending three full seasons in the third division.
-He acted as interim to the first team during one match late into 2002–03, a 2–2 away draw against S.C.
-Beira Mar.
+Conceição started his managerial career at Braga B, spending three full seasons in the third division.
+He acted as interim to the first team during one match late into 2002–03, a 2–2 away draw against Beira Mar.

-In the following years, Conceição worked with Associação Naval 1º de Maio, C.F.
-Estrela da Amadora, Vitória de Setúbal and C.D.
-Trofense, with all sides but the third competing in the Segunda Liga and all attaining promotion.
-In January 2009 he moved abroad, being appointed at Liga I's CFR Cluj and winning the Cupa României.
+In the following years, Conceição worked with Naval 1º de Maio, Estrela da Amadora, Vitória de Setúbal and Trofense, with all sides but the third competing in the Segunda Liga and all attaining promotion.
+He moved abroad in January 2009, being appointed at Liga I's CFR Cluj and winning the Cupa României.
 He was dismissed by the latter as they led the table after 15 rounds.

-After three months at the helm of C.F.
-Os Belenenses after signing in December 2009, winning only three games in 16 and suffering top-flight relegation, Conceição returned to Romania, where he coached SR Brașov and FC Astra Ploiești.
+After three months at the helm of Belenenses after signing in December 2009, winning only three games in 16 and suffering top-flight relegation, Conceição returned to Romania, where he coached Brașov and Astra Ploiești.

 Conceição returned to his country in October 2012, being appointed at Braga B who were having their first experience in the second tier.
-He then led Moreirense F.C. to the division two championship, leaving at the end of the campaign.
+He then led Moreirense to the division two championship, leaving at the end of the campaign.

-Conceição was subsequently appointed at S.C.
-Olhanense of the same division.
-Though expected to win promotion, he was sacked in October 2014 with the side in the bottom half of the table following a 7–0 loss at FC Porto B. After a spell at Al Faisaly FC of the Saudi Professional League, he returned to Cluj in December 2015.
-The following 17 May his team – featuring compatriots Tiago Lopes, Camora and Vítor Bruno – won the cup again with a penalty shootout victory over FC Dinamo București.
+Conceição was subsequently appointed at Olhanense of the same division.
+Though expected to win promotion, he was sacked in October 2014 with the side in the bottom half of the table following a 7–0 loss at Porto B. After a spell at Al Faisaly of the Saudi Professional League, he returned to Cluj in December 2015.
+The following 17 May his team – featuring compatriots Tiago Lopes, Camora and Vítor Bruno – won the cup again with a penalty shootout victory over Dinamo București.

-In March 2017, Conceição was hired by Nea Salamis Famagusta FC, second in the Cypriot First Division.
-Three months later he came home to take the reins at F.C.
-Penafiel of the second tier, leaving on 25 September by mutual consent after two wins from seven league games and elimination from both cups.
+In March 2017, Conceição was hired by Nea Salamis Famagusta, second in the Cypriot First Division.
+Three months later, he came home to take the reins at Penafiel of the second tier, leaving on 25 September by mutual consent after two wins from seven league games and elimination from both cups.

 On 26 July 2018, Conceição began his third spell at Cluj.
 He was sacked the following 19 February after a run of three games without a win, though the team still led the championship by as many points; he earned the most points of the club's four managers in the league-winning season.

 On 21 September 2019, Toni succeeded Clarence Seedorf as the head coach of the Cameroonian national team.
 On his debut on 12 October, the team achieved a goalless friendly draw away to Tunisia.
 The Indomitable Lions took part in 2021 Africa Cup of Nations qualification despite having a spot in the final tournament assured as hosts; they topped their qualification group.
 After losing on penalties to Egypt in the semi-finals and then defeating Burkina Faso on the same tiebreaker, the team finished third.

 Conceição was dismissed on 28 February 2022.